 Description

-A traditional savory English dish, this Gloucestershire Pie features turkey, apples, potatoes, and rutabaga for a comforting earthy meal.
+This savory Rutabaga Pie is a variation of the English dish Gloucestershire Pie and features turkey, apples, potatoes, and rutabaga for a comforting earthy meal.
+If you enjoy shepherd's pie, you'll likely also appreciate this dish as well.

 Ingredients